 XTX Markets Limited (the "Company") is a limited liability company incorporated and domiciled in England with a registered address of R7, 14-18 Handyside Street, London N1C 4DN.

-The financial statements of the Company for the year ended 31 December 2020 were authorised for issue in accordance with a resolution of the directors on 21 April 2021.
+The principal activity of the Company was to trade in global financial markets on its own account.

-2.Accounting policies
+2. Accounting policies